 A new friend in your wardrobe, perhaps an electronic polo shirt, will help you turn on the house lights and start the music.
-In the meantime, it will keep you cool, dry, trendy, clean and virus free.
+In the meantime he will keep you cool, dry, trendy, clean and virus free.
 Not necessarily in that order.

 Purdue University researchers have developed a revolutionary fabric that thanks to a technology called RF-TENG allows the wearer to control electronic devices through clothing.

-“For the first time, there is a technique capable of transforming clothes and fabrics into electronic fibers that feed themselves.
-They can incorporate sensors, music players or simple light indicators without long or expensive processes ".
-This is what Ramses Martinez, a professor at the industrial engineering school of Purdue's College of Engineering, assures.
+"For the first time, there is a technique that can transform clothes and fabrics into electronic fibers that feed themselves.
+They can incorporate sensors, music players or simple beacons without time-consuming or expensive processes.".
+This is what assures Ramses Martinez, professor at the industrial engineering school of Purdue's College of Engineering.

-"It is now possible to manufacture clothes that protect against rain, stains and bacteria while using the energy produced by the wearer's body to feed themselves," says Martinez.
-“It is a revolution in the development of wearable interfaces, which can now be washed in the washing machine like any other dress ".
+"It is now possible to make clothes that protect against rain, stains and bacteria while using the energy produced by the wearer's body to feed themselves," says Martinez.
+"It is a revolution in the development of wearable interfaces, which can now be washed in the washing machine like any other suit ".

 The technology behind the invention

-“Fashion has evolved enormously in recent centuries, but only today has it begun to incorporate high efficiency devices.
-For this reason, examples of smart fabrics and smart clothes are still few, " says Martinez.
-"Wearing clothes that can communicate with devices is the best and most natural approach to the revolution represented by IoT, the internet of things."
+"Fashion has evolved tremendously in the last few centuries, but it is only today that it has begun to incorporate highly efficient devices.
+As a result, examples of smart fabrics and smart clothes are still few," says Martinez.
+"Wearing clothes that can communicate with devices is the best and most natural approach to the revolution represented by the IoT, the internet of things."